pdxmele/python-geodata-bffs/presentation.md

 		with open(OUTPUT_PATH, 'w') as output:
 		    output.write(json.dumps(feature_collection))

-	In this case, I did a convex hull around Portland before using ```within``` so that the tracks that intersected Maywood Park (the hole in the middle) would also be included.
-The ```convex_hull``` created the smallest polygon containing all of the points within Portland.
+	After some setup, we create a Shapely shape out of each feature's geometry.
+In this case, I did a convex hull around Portland before using [within](http://toblerity.org/shapely/manual.html#object.within) so that the tracks that intersected Maywood Park (the hole in the middle of Portland) would also be included.
+The [convex_hull](http://toblerity.org/shapely/manual.html#object.convex_hull) created the smallest polygon that contains all of the points within Portland.

 3. Enjoy!
-The pink tracks are those that remained after the code was run, which left out my trip to Disneyland.
+The pink tracks are those that remained after the code was run.
+As you see, it removed my flight to Disneyland and rovings around southern California.

 <img src="img/shapelyresult.png" height=300px>

 Another option for geoprocessing without GIS software is [PostGIS](http://postgis.net/).
 Python can talk to it with [Psycopg](https://pypi.python.org/pypi/psycopg2/) or your other Python PostgreSQL tool of choice.
+There are even more options in the [additional resources doc for this presentation](https://github.com/pdxmele/python-geodata-bffs/blob/master/resources.md).

 ##Finally, GIS software &lt;3s python</div>